 Can I arrange beds in bunk or loft style?Answer: Yes.
 Beds can be made into bunks in all residence halls.
-Simply ask your RA or your building cleaner/janitor to have this done.
+Simply ask your community advocate or your building cleaner/janitor to have this done.

 Are the rooms carpeted?Answer: No. Students usually bring throw rugs or room size rugs that coordinate with their color scheme.
 Room size rugs may be purchased at the College Store.

 What types of safety and security measures are provided on campus?

 Answer: University Police can be reached 24 hours a day at 518-564-2022.
 In addition, the Housing & Residence Life Office provides on-call coverage from 7:30 p.m. to 7 a.m. each day.
 The CA-on-Duty is reachable by phone during this time.
 (Phone numbers are posted in each hall.)